 If the frontline of service is a smile, Katana Kitten’s Masahiro Urushido is a grand master of the hospitality business.
 He has good reason to beam of late – just over a year after opening, his peers put his Japanese-inspired American dive bar among the best in the world.
 Urushido’s bartending prowess is no new thing, of course – his New York spurs were earned at Saxon & Parole; his skills, long before in his homeland, Japan, where cocktail-making technique is an art form.
 Katana Kitten has some heavyweight cocktail minds in the flanks too – James Tune (Boilermaker and Pegu Club) and Greg Boehm (Cocktail Kingdom and Existing Conditions) – and it is this collective expertise that brings the confidence to name a bar after a Samurai sword and a baby cat.
 The message here is sharp-edged craftsmanship juxtaposed against playfulness, which is carried through in the relaxed, everyone-welcome vibe and cocktail menu, which is split into simple but perfected drinks in the form of highballs, cocktails and boilermakers.
-Katana Kitten is the winner of the Best New Opening Award, sponsored by Thomas Henry.
+Katana Kitten is the winner of the Best New Opening Award.